Disclosure of Information from Student Records

 Student records provide official documentation of student learning and achievement and substantiate the accreditation of University programs.
 The accuracy and completeness of student records is the joint responsibility of individual students and the University.
 Students should periodically check their academic records for completeness and accuracy.
 Students must notify the University stating any problems or inaccuracies in their student records within sixty days of the end of the quarter in which the discrepancy occurred.

 Amending or Correcting Student Records

 If a student believes that her or his academic records are inaccurate, misleading, or otherwise in violation of the right to privacy, she or he has the right to challenge and ask for amendment.
 Any request for an amendment of an academic record should be made in writing to the Office of Student Services.
 It is the student’s responsibility to keep the University up to date on any changes in address or phone number, name changes, etc. by filing the appropriate forms with the Office of Student Services.

 Petition for Exception

 A student who wishes to petition for an exception to any academic or Registrar policy or procedure must complete a Petition for Exception to Policy and Procedures form, explaining why s/he believes an exception is warranted.
-The petition is submitted to the Advisor or Instructor (if regarding a credit award change or grade equivalent change), and then considered by the Program Chair and/or Provost.
+The petition is submitted to the Advisor or Instructor (if regarding a credit award change or grade equivalent change), and then considered by the Program Chair and/or Provost & CEO or designee.
 The student is informed of the decision as soon as it is determined.